untillpro/ci-action/README.md

     # Codecov: use Go Race Detector
     codecov-go-race: true

-    # Number of kept releases (0 - all)
-    publish-keep: 8

     # Repository name with owner.
 For example, untillpro/ci-action
     repository: ${{ github.repository }}